Fraxel can help treat and reduce your Surgical Scars after Plastic Surgery

 Tips for FRAXEL for Scar Reduction

-If you adhere to your Surgeon’s post-treatment instructions – and your Dermal Clinician’s advice – such as avoiding all sun exposure on the treated areas, wearing protective clothing, and similar post-Fraxel skin care protocols – you’ll likely get some beautiful scar minimisation results compared to what the scar might look like if you didn’t have the treatment.
+If you adhere to your Surgeon’s and your Dermal Clinician’s advice you’ll likely get some beautiful scar minimisation results.
+This is especially true when compared to what the scar might look like if you didn’t have the treatment.

 - Again, Fraxel results will vary from person to person.

 - Scars tend to settle over about 12 months in total, sometimes more and sometimes less.